International Boost Self-Esteem Month 2022 : Build Up Your Self-Esteem

 Humans are flaws and yet these flaws are what make us unique to each other.
 Accepting yourself – flaws and all is one way you can prevent yourself from developing low self-esteem and confidence.
 You are unique and even your flaws are a part of you.
 Not accepting your flaws is like not accepting yourself.

 Your acceptance of yourself allows you to focus on what can be changed and what cannot.
-It gives you space and energy to discover new opportunities and your strengths that were previously not visible in front of your flaws.
+It gives you space and energy to discover new opportunities and strengths that were previously not visible in front of your flaws.

 3. Celebrate Yourself